-- 21 April 2017: Jumbo Flake Graphite Confirmed at Burke Graphite Project, Queensland - 13 June 2017: Extended Intersections of High-Grade Graphite Encountered at Burke Graphite Project - 21 June 2017: Further High-Grade Intersection Encountered at Burke Graphite Project - 16 October 2017: Test-work confirms the potential suitability of Burke graphite for Lithium-ion battery usage and Graphene production - 13 November 2017: Maiden Mineral Resource Estimate Confirms Burke Project as One of the World's Highest Grade Natural Graphite Deposits - 26 June 2018: Burke Graphite Project New Target Area Identified from Ground Electro-Magnetic Surveys
+- 21 April 2017: Jumbo Flake Graphite Confirmed at Burke Graphite Project, Queensland - 13 June 2017: Extended Intersections of High-Grade Graphite Encountered at Burke Graphite Project - 21 June 2017: Further High-Grade Intersection Encountered at Burke Graphite Project - 16 October 2017: Test-work confirms the potential suitability of Burke graphite for Lithium-ion battery usage and Graphene production - 13 November 2017: Maiden Mineral Resource Estimate Confirms Burke Project as One of the World's Highest-Grade Natural Graphite Deposits - 26 June 2018: Burke Graphite Project New Target Area Identified from Ground Electro-Magnetic Surveys

 The information in the original announcements that relates to Exploration Results in relation to the ground Electro-Magnetic (EM) survey and other Exploration Results in relation to the ground Electro-Magnetic (EM) survey and other Exploration Results is based on, and fairly represents, information and supporting documentation prepared by Mr Peter Smith, BSc (Geophysics) (Sydney) AIG ASEG, who is a Member of The Australasian Institute of Geoscientists (AIG).
 Mr Smith is a consultant to Strike Resources Limited.
-Mr Smith has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the JORC Code.
+Mr Smith has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration of the JORC Code.
 The Company confirms that it is not aware of any new information or data that materially affects the information included in the original market announcements.
 The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcements.